AdobeDocs/real-time-cdp-collaboration.en/help/guide/connect/establishing-connections.md

 ![The Use cases settings in the connection settings workspace.](/help/assets/connect/establish-connection/view-use-cases.png){zoomable="yes"}

-+++

-+++Match keys
+##### Match keys {#match-keys}

-Match keys are automatically populated with the common match keys that you and your collaborator selected while [setting up your account](/help/guide/setup/onboard-account.md#set-up-match-keys).
+Match keys are automatically populated with the common match keys that you and your collaborator selected while [setting up your accounts](/help/guide/setup/onboard-account.md#set-up-match-keys).
 Only match keys that both you and your collaborator selected **and** have in common will appear.

 ![The connection settings workspace with the Match keys section highlighted showing the common match keys.](/help/assets/connect/establish-connection/auto-populated-match-keys.png){zoomable="yes"}